stijnklomp/fastify-template/README.md

 The database can be accessed via a browser by navigating to `API_URL:8080` when running Docker Compose with the `dev` profile.

+Note that you may need to run `npx prisma migrate dev --name init` in your terminal if you haven't initialized the database.

 ## Endpoints documentation (API specification)

 Once the app is running, documentation will be available at `API_URL:PORT/docs`.